jaysun025/spine-chill/README.md

 SpineChill
-SpineChill is going to be used to show off some of my voice acting, reading stories and recording them, reviews for movies, games, and books that I loved or hated.
+SpineChill is going to be used to show off my understanding of vanilla JS HTML and CSS.
+Going to attach to profile and other sources to showcase.

 Site Pages
 1. Home Page: Talks a bit about me, a photo of me, and somethings I love in horror.